- Gemini Office

 - Applications must include concise statements of the research to be undertaken by the Visitor and the tangible benefits to the AAO's research programs which will flow from the visit (1-2 sides of an A4 page), the Visitor's curriculum vitae, a budget with reasonable details of the funds requested, and a supporting statement written by the sponsoring researcher within the AAO (1 side of an A4 page).
 Applications must state the period for which the Visitorship is desired.

-- Applications will be assessed by the Head of AAT Science and the Australian Gemini Scientist following input from the Executive Officer and Director, who will adjudicate in cases of conflict of interest.
+- Applications will be assessed by the Head of Research and Outreach and the Australian Gemini Scientist following input from the Executive Officer and Director, who will adjudicate in cases of conflict of interest.
 The rankings will be based on (i) the benefit to the AAO's research programs and status, (ii) the academic record of the applicant, and (iii) the significance of the proposed research, all approximately equally weighted.
 Some preference will be given to applicants supporting their visit through independent funding sources.
 No award will be made if no applications are of sufficient merit.

 - If a Visitorship is not taken up within 3 months of the final date specified in the application, then the funding offer will lapse.